 We all want to be visible.
 It’s human nature.
 But visibility means different things to different people.

 Some of us prefer to avoid the spotlight.
-That doesn’t mean we don’t need recognition, but in this case a genuine, well-timed compliment from a few impactful individuals can go a long way.
+This doesn’t mean we don’t need recognition, but it means that a genuine, well-timed compliment from a few impactful individuals can go a long way.
 Others need more frequent (and possibly more public) affirmations.
 So, when we’re trying to bring out the best in someone, we need to figure out what works for them.

 Where am I going with this?

-The same concept applies when you are trying to increase website visibility.
-The type and amount of attention you need will vary based on the maturity of your business, the nature of your product or service, your capacity to fulfill demand and many other factors.
+The same concept applies when you’re trying to increase website visibility.
+The type and amount of attention you need will vary based on the nature of your product or service, the maturity of your business, your capacity to meet demand, and many other factors.
 But once you’ve handled the basics of SEO, it can be a challenge to figure out what to do next.

-As you juggle the demands of the holiday season and plan for 2018, I would like to offer a few suggestions for how you can improve the visibility of your website, while staying focused on what’s best for you.
+So, below are a few suggestions for how you can improve the visibility of your website while staying focused on what’s best for you.

 1. Set Goals for Your Website That Reflect the Core Needs of Your Business

-What are the top-level goals of your business for 2018?
+What are the top-level goals of your business?
 Do you want to grow your revenue?
 Increase the subscriber base for your SaaS solution?
 Enter a new market?
 Solve world hunger?

 The purpose of your website is to support these goals.
 Attracting massive amounts of traffic can be impressive, but if it’s not the right kind of traffic it’s meaningless.
 You need website visitors who care about what you offer and are ready to take action.

-When planning for 2018, set specific, realistic, measurable goals for your website that will show progress toward the core goals of your business.
+When planning, set specific, realistic, measurable goals for your website that will show progress toward the core goals of your business.

 For example, let’s imagine you sell supplies to professional chefs and your business goal is to double your revenue.
 A suitable goal for your website might be to increase referral traffic from websites that also cater to professional chefs by 300% within 6 months.
 Since you share a target audience with these sites, you can expect a higher conversion rate from their referrals.
 In this instance, you would track the sessions and/or visitors referred by each site and the number of conversions that occur as a result.